gordon-cs/gordon-360-api/README.md

 `api/housing/apartmentInfo` Calls the CCT 'GET_STU__HOUSING_INFO' stored procedure, which currently selects ID, Title, Firstname, Lastname, OnOffCampus, BuildingDescription, OnCampusRoom, Gender, and Email from CCT.dbo.Student for Josua Rogers.

-`api/housing/admin` Gets the ID of the user if they are in the admin whitelist table and gets Not Found otherwiae
+`api/housing/admin` Gets the ID of the user if they are in the admin whitelist table and gets Not Found otherwise

 ### Memberships
 What is it?
 Resource that represents the affiliation between a student and a club.